 Flight delays can easily ruin a trip.
 While there's not much you can do when it happens, the EU Regulation 261/2004 (or EC261) protects your passenger rights.

 Among other things, the EU law states that passengers who are victim of a flight delay may be eligible to a refund and/or a compensation.

-In this short post, you'll learn the difference between a refund and a compensation.
+In this short post on air passenger rights, you'll learn the difference between a refund and a compensation.
 You will know when to claim compensation for a flight delay and when to ask for a refund.

 You can also directly check if you're entitled to compensation for your delayed flight by filling our our Compensation Calculator for flight delays.
 It takes less than 3 minutes and it's free to check!

 Can I Get a Refund for a Flight Delay?